 Excel 2010: At some small zoom number 'Table 1' suddenly appears across your table.

 The illustration shows 28% zoom, but your screen may look quite different at 28%.
 It depends on the size of your monitor's screen and the resolution your monitor is running.

 Zooming can distort what you see.
 Those ### hash marks can show up in a zoomed view even though the cells will print just fine.
 Borders often do not show in a zoomed view correctly.
 Text can even wrap incorrectly.

 The shape for this comment has three yellow adjustment handles.
 You may not be able to see the one at the top since this shape bumps up against the top of the spreadsheet.
 A shape may have no adjustment handles at all or just 1 or 2.

 The handle on the top edge of the shape controls the length of the arrow.
 A handle on the arrow itself controls the thickness of the shaft of the arrow.
 On the left edge of the shape, a handle controls the size of the arrow head.
 You will change the size of the arrow to make it less bulky.

 Your shape may have different height and width than what the illustration shows.

-A comment will move when you move a whole cell, but how do you move a comment by itself?
 You will move your comment in cell G1 to cell A1 without overwriting that cell's contents.
 It's a three step process - copy, paste special to new cell, delete old comment.